pepeiborra/gc-benchmarks/README.md

 ## Results
 ### Pauses

-The graph below shows the max length of the Gen 1 pauses per dataset size, both with the standard (red) and incremental (dotted) GC for various sizes of N.
+The graph below shows the max length of the Gen 1 pauses per dataset size, both with the standard and incremental GC for various sizes of N.

 ![][pauses]